MnemoSemiotic/a-smarter-flashcard/README.md

 <br />
 <br />

 --------------------------------------------------------------------------------
+## **The Data:** Cleaning
+- Front and Back may contain images, formulas, inconsistent vocabulary Off-topic cards are likely present
+  - Formulas have variety of representations
+  - Images must be stripped
+  - HTML, LateX, and Javascript

 ## **The Data:** 1 observation == 1 Flash Card
 - Front:
   - Can be in the form of a question, an Imperative (e.g., “Describe the Bernoulli Distribution:”)